Anki-code1/dnsviz/README.md

 * M2Crypto - https://gitlab.com/m2crypto/m2crypto

-  While almost all of the cryptgraphic support for DNSViz is handled with the cryptography Python module, support for algorithm 12 (GOST R 34.10-2001) digest type 3 (GOST R 34.11-94) require the OpenSSL GOST Engine.
+  While almost all of the cryptographic support for DNSViz is handled with the cryptography Python module, support for algorithm 12 (GOST R 34.10-2001) digest type 3 (GOST R 34.11-94) requires the OpenSSL GOST Engine.
 That engine must be loaded dynamically, and there is no support for that with cryptography.
 Thus, if you need to support algorithm 12 or digest type 3, you must also install M2Crypto.